Chinese mackerel

 The Chinese mackerel (Scomberomorus sinensis), also known as the Chinese seerfish, is a ray-finned bony fish in the family Scombridae, better known as the mackerel family.
 More specifically, this fish is a member of the tribe Scomberomorini, the Spanish mackerels.
 It is a marine species occurring in the Western Pacific Ocean, but it also enters the Mekong River.

+The largest of the Spanish mackerels, the largest Chinese Seerfish was 131 kg, which was caught off the coast of Korea in 1982.

+The fish is often confused for the Dogtooth tuna, but can be differentiated by the more curved lateral line and silver spots.